practicalwriter/owncloud_quickstart/index.md

 ## Installing and Configuring ownCloud Server Free Community-Supported Version

-This is a brief guide to installing ownCloud on a fresh installation of Ubuntu 18.04, the officially recommended environment for running ownCloud server.
+This is a brief guide to installing ownCloud on a fresh installation of Ubuntu 18.04, the officially recommended environment for running ownCloud.
 For alternative installation options, please refer to the [ownCloud Documentation](https://doc.owncloud.com/server/10.6/admin_manual/installation/index.html).

 ### Assumptions

-- You are working from fresh installation of [Ubuntu 18.04](https://www.ubuntu.com/download/server) with SSH enabled.
+- You are working from a fresh installation of [Ubuntu 18.04](https://www.ubuntu.com/download/server) and have enabled SSH.
 - You are connected as the root user.
 - Your ownCloud directory is located in `var/www/owncloud/`